QuentinPhilipp/ShopDemo/README.md

 ## Cart

 By clicking on the Shopping Cart tab, you can view your shopping cart.
 It is possible to add more items, remove items or change the quantities of an item.
+If the shopping cart is empty, the user is invited to add items.

 The payment is not implemented since it's only a demo, when you press checkout the cart is just emptied and you go back to the main page.

 ## Angular